TonySN90/innovastay/README.md

 - **DarkMode/LightMode**

-- **Responsive Design':** The tool is designed to be responsive for small devices.
+- **Responsive Design:** The tool is designed to be responsive for small devices.
 However, currently, the booking calendar is not available in responsive design.

 ## Beschreibung